AayushKaushik15/portfolio/README.md

 # portfolio
-DONT MESS WiTH FILES other wise you mess with your code
+Don't mess with files; otherwise, you'll mess with your code.
+If you want to make a change, don't do it by yourself

 Steps